Pick A Song

 Pick A Style

 Now, find a style that may match the song you have in mind.
 This can be harder than you might imagine.
-Your keyboard has hundreds of internal styles, and thousands more that you may have available.
-As you play your keyboard and try out different styles, you will become more familiar with what is available and more likely to know what style might be suitable for any particular song.
-In a future lesson, you will learn about the Playlist feature on the Genos and PSR-SX models and the Music Finder feature of your keyboard.
-It is, basically, a database of song titles with associated information about an appropriate style and tempo (and introduction) that you could use with that song.
+Your keyboard has hundreds of internal styles, and thousands more are available.
+As you play your keyboard and try out different styles, you will become familiar with what is available and more likely to know what style might be suitable for any particular song.
+In a future lesson, you will learn about the Playlist feature on the Genos and PSR-SX models and the Music Finder feature of earlier keyboards.
+Both features allow you to pick a song from a list and have your keyboard immediately set up and ready to play that song.
 When you learn more about downloading external styles, you will also learn that there are, literally, thousands of styles available that have been named after a particular song.
 These styles, sometimes called "gig disk" styles, have taken a standard style and "tuned" it up by setting the tempo and voices as needed to play a particular song and then renamed the style to match that song title.

 To get started, however, just try out the style your keyboard starts with.
 Interestingly enough, the initial preset style has changed with each model.
 If you have a 2000 or a 2100, you'll see a style called HeartBeat.
 The Tyros started with Live8Beat.
 The 3000 starts with Cool8Beat.
-Tyros2 owners will see VintageGtrPop.
+Tyros2 owners see VintageGtrPop.
 The S900 introduced Straight8Pop, the Tyros3 uses EasyPop, the S910 uses Cool8Beat, the Tyros4 uses StadiumRock, and the Tyros5 uses Cool8Beat.
 The Genos starts with Cool8Beat and the PSR-SX900 uses SkyPop.

 Press the START/STOP button to start the style playing.
 You can turn on ACMP and, assuming you've set your fingering mode, play a chord to hear all the components of the style playing.
 Move from variation A to B to C and then D. You'll see how the sound of the style, although similar, does change and one or more of those variations may be more appropriate for "your" song than others.